 - Spread the mixture across a parchment-lined baking sheet.

-- Allow to cool completely, also stirring occasionally to help break up the granola as it cools.
+- Allow to cool completely, stirring occasionally to help break up the granola as it cools.

 - Store in an airtight container.